Brown-University-Library/django_template_42_project/README.md

 # purpose

-Lightweight template for new django projects.
+This is a template for new django projects, for standardization and to get up and running easily and quickly.

 Includes a few nice-practices:
 - nothing private is in the project-repo; fostering public repos.